Proof of identity - what you will need

 - Academic transcript from an Australian university up to 12 months from date of issue

-- Current credit or account card issued by a bank, building society, credit union, American Express or Diners Club International displaying the applicant’s name and signature
+- Current credit or account card issued by a bank, building society, credit union, American Express or Diners Club International displaying the applicant’s family name and first name in full and signature

 - State or territory government rates assessment notice up to 12 months old